 Credit Card Negotiations

-Here is a guide to negotiating with creditors on your own
+Here is a guide to executing credit card negotiations with creditors on your own

-Some people seem to think that their credit card conditions are set in stone.
-They feel they’re bound by the interest rates on their bill and have no room when it comes to fixing any issues they might have.
+Credit card negotiations may seem more like a myth than reality to many Canadians in debt.
+Some people seem to think that their credit card conditions are rigid.
+They feel they’re stuck with the interest rates on their bill and have no room when it comes to fixing any issues they might have.

 How to establish goals

-Before you call your creditor, it’s important to know exactly what you want.
-Negotiating with creditors is a dynamic process and there is no set conclusion that is always reached at the end of a call with your creditors.
-When you negotiate with your creditors, you can:
+Before you call your creditor, you must know exactly what you want.
+Negotiating with creditors is a dynamic process, and there is no set conclusion at the end of a call with your creditors.
+When you consult with your creditors, you can negotiate:

-- Negotiate to lower your interest rate if you are a customer in good standing.
+- To lower your interest rate if you are a customer in good standing.

-- Negotiate for the removal of penalty fees and penalty interest charges when you fall behind on payments.
+- For the removal of penalty fees and penalty interest charges when you fall behind on payments.

-- Negotiate for a fresh start (known as “re-aging”) on a delinquent account, including forgiven late payments, eliminated interest charges from paying late, and removal of negative activity from your credit report.
+- A fresh start (known as “re-aging”) on a delinquent account, including forgiven late payments, eliminated interest charges from paying late, and removal of harmful activity from your credit report.

-- Negotiate to temporarily adjust your payment schedule if you are unable to make the scheduled payments on your account.
+- To temporarily adjust your payment schedule if you are unable to make the scheduled payments on your account.

 Your goals may differ from card to card.
-Negotiate with as many or as few creditors as you need in order to reach the desired results.
+Negotiate with as many or as few creditors as you need to reach the desired results.

 How to negotiate

-Having goals and knowing what you want is the first step, but it won’t guarantee that the creditors will automatically sympathize with you.
-Be prepared for pushback and resistance from your creditor, and keep these tips in mind:
+Having goals and knowing what you want is the first step to getting out of debt, but it won’t guarantee that the creditors will automatically sympathize with you.
+Prepare for pushback and resistance from your creditor, and keep these tips in mind: